 Glass Mixing Bowls- A must for any kitchen, you’ll need something to mix that glorious cinnamon sugar mixture in!

 Super Easy Cinna-Sticks

 - Preheat oven to 400°F.

 - Place flatbreads on a baking sheet.
 Baste generously with melted butter.

-- Mix sugar and cinnamon in a small bowl and sprinkle evenly over each flatbread.
+- Mix the sugar and cinnamon in a small bowl and sprinkle evenly over each flatbread.

 - Bake for 12-15 minutes, or until sugar is browned and bubbly.

-- Meanwhile, whisk together powdered sugar and milk until is reaches a drizzle-able consistency.
+- Meanwhile, whisk together the powdered sugar, milk and vanilla until is reaches a drizzle-able consistency.

 - Cut into thin slices.
 Eat while hot or room temperature.

 - If you've tried this recipe, come back and let us know how they were in the comments and ratings!